TouK/nussknacker/ui/README.md

 If you want to connect to infrastructure in docker you need to set on end of line also:
 ```;FLINK_REST_URL=http://localhost:3031;FLINK_QUERYABLE_STATE_PROXY_URL=localhost:3063;SCHEMA_REGISTRY_URL=http://localhost:3082;KAFKA_ADDRESS=localhost:3032```
     * Module classpath:  nussknacker-ui (this is ```ui/server``` folder)
-    * "Included dependencies with "Provided" scope" should be checked, so that Flink ProcessManager is included in the classpath
+    * "Included dependencies with "Provided" scope" should be checked, so that Flink DeploymentManager is included in the classpath

 ## Running backend for frontend development
 If you want run backend only for front-end development, please run `./runServer.sh`